beckn/developer-docs/content/FoodAndBeverage.md

 # Maintainers

-The current maintainers of the beckn - Final Mile Delivery protocol are listed below
+The current maintainers of the beckn - Food and Beverage protocol are listed below

 | Name                | Organization                                    | Email                  |
 |---------------------|-------------------------------------------------|------------------------|